 </array>

-entitlement.
-The downloader service allows using Sparkle without forcing the network client entitlement on your entire application.
-There are a couple caveats with using the downloader service though:
+The downloader service allows using Sparkle without forcing the network client entitlement on your entire sandboxed application.
+There are a few drawbacks with using the downloader service though which you may want to consider:

 If you follow standard workflows and archive & export your application to Distribute your App, which we recommend, you do not need to especially do anything for signing Sparkle or its XPC Services and may skip this section.